MingLongSu/MingLongSu/README.md

 - 😹 I'm currently a 3rd year computer science student studying at the University of Waterloo
 - 💭 Learning lots about computer vision, graphics and image processing
-- 📈 Love performing data analytics, drawing data insights for data-driven decisions
+- 📈 Love performing data analyses, drawing data insights for data-driven decisions
 <!--
 **MingLongSu/MingLongSu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.